aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/styleflag/_index.md

 ### getWrapText() {#getWrapText--}

+<b>@deprecated.</b> Please use the 'wrapText' property instead.
 Wrap text setting will be applied.

 ```javascript
 getWrapText() : boolean;